yashap/crius/README.md

 make tidy test
 ```

+### Modifying the DB Schema

+TODO - explain the process

 ## Special Thanks

 Special thanks to [Jet Brains](https://www.jetbrains.com/?from=crius) for contributing a free IDE licence to this project via their [open source licence program](https://www.jetbrains.com/community/opensource/#support?from=crius).